 AWS provides various purchasing options for users to optimize their costs based on their needs.
 On-demand is the base option.
 You can pay just for what you use.
 But you can get a discount by reserving instances for a set of periods.

-- You can provision/terminate at any time.
+- You can provision and terminate instances at any time.

 - You are charged a fixed rate when the instance is running.

-- No commitment and no up-front payment
+- There is no commitment and no up-front payment.

 Reserved Instance (RI)